SeloSlav/hypercycle/README.md

 <a name="vision"/>
 ## 0.0 Vision

-Hypercycle vision is to democratize design the world over by **connecting everyone with makers**.
+Hypercycle's vision is to democratize design the world over by **connecting everyone with makers**.

 Back in the day, c.
 2001-02, having a dynamic blog with posts that could be generated from a simple GUI blew most people's minds.
 I make no exaggeration when I say that as a twelve year old I literally had the coolest website within a 5 mile radius.
 So what problem did Content Management Systems ultimately solve?
 Obviously, millions of people love to write, but at the time they lacked a medium with which to share their ideas effectively on the web without having to learn all sorts of boring and Byzantine code.
 Then came WordPress.
 Why should delivering a mobile storefront for personalized goods be any different?
 According to MIT's Smart Customization Group, mass customization will be a $37.5B industry by 2020 in the US alone, with 15% of clothing purchased by Americans being customized (Bain & Company, 2016); applying this same logic to worldwide B2C e-commerce apparel sales, a few crude assumptions and a rough estimate later, suggests a total market size of $294B (Statista, 2016).